superhackerboy/sweet-seafaring-dreams/README.md

-# Sweet Seafaring Dreams (WIP)
+# Sweet Seafaring Dreams

-Entering a city will give you that city's current weather condition, associated weather icon and the temperature in Celsius and Fahrenheit.
+Entering a city will give you that city's weather conditions tomorrow, associated weather icon and the temperature in Celsius and Fahrenheit.
 The words "Good night and sweet seafaring dreams" will appear on the page if the user's current time is between 18:00 and 04:00.

-Data is pulled from two sources.
-OpenWeather's JSON list of 200,000 cities (`/src/cityList.json`) where a city's name is matched with an ID.
-The ID is then used to call OpenWeather's API to get that city's current weather data.

 ## Sample API Response